department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/form-templates-update.md

 #### Usability guidance:
-- **Use a single text input for social security and VA file number.** labelled ‘Social Security number’.
+- **Use a single text input for social security and VA file number.** Label the text input ‘Social Security number.’
 Do not use abbreviations, such as SSN.
 - **VA file numbers are not on every form.** If the form asks for a Social Security number and VA file number make sure to note in the VA file number helper text, “must have this or a Social Security number.”
-- **Mask social security number by default** All but the last 4 numbers are masked when input loses focus.
-When input is in focus, the input shows the valid numbers
+- **Mask Social Security number by default.** All but the last 4 numbers are masked when input loses focus.
+When input is in focus, the input shows the valid numbers.
-- **Give user flexibility in entering their SSN** A user  can enter the social security number however they like: with spaces, without spaces, dashes, or without dashes.
+- **Give user flexibility in entering their Social Security number.** A user  can enter the Social Security number however they like: with spaces, without spaces, dashes, or without dashes.
 When the user enters their number and the input loses focus, the number will appear masked with dashes.
-- **Validate Social Security numbers** A validation message for when the Social Security number is required: *Please enter a Social Security number.* A validation message for when a Social Security number is entered incorrectly: *Please enter a valid 9 digit Social Security number (dashes allowed)*
+- **Validate Social Security numbers.** A validation message for when the Social Security number is required: *Please enter a Social Security number.* A validation message for when a Social Security number is entered incorrectly: *Please enter a valid 9 digit Social Security number (dashes allowed).*